We give the budget airlines a run for their money. Check out our pick of beach holidays in Europe, every one easy to reach by train.

 No rundown of beach breaks would be complete without mentioning Nice, just one of many jewels in the French Riviera.
 The famed Promenade des Anglais, with its beachfront cafes, is a hop and a skip from Nice-Ville station.
 And if you're in the mood for exploring, you can use Nice as your base to explore more Côte d'Azur beaches by train.

-Beware though that public beaches are packed so you'll be toe-to-toe with your fellow sunbathers, and must be vigilant for bag thieves.
-If this sounds too much like hard work, consider a visit to one of Nice's private beaches that boast lockers for your belongings, carpets leading to the sea, and deckchair cocktail service - that' sounds more like it!
-Timeout have a good round-up of Nice's private beaches.
+Beware though that public beaches are packed in summer so you'll be toe-to-toe with your fellow sunbathers, and must be vigilant for bag thieves.
+If this sounds too much like hard work, consider a visit to one of Nice's private beaches that boast lockers for your belongings, carpets leading to the sea, and deckchair cocktail service.

 Tarragona seafront, Spain